tomzx/blog.tomrochette.com-content/agi/books/max-tegmark-life-3-0-being-human-in-the-age-of-artificial-intelligence/article.md

 ## Things to explore
 * Alternative stories based on the prelude
 * Given a jailboxed AGI that produces "media", if an external agent can collect this media which contains, in any hidden way, enough data for the jailboxed AGI to escape, it might be possible for the jailboxed AGI to transmit this media without anyone noticing (think of steganography for instance)
+* Is a Dyson sphere effectively the same as making use of the energy within the core of a planet?

 # Overview